-If a nerve is pinched for only a short time, there's usually no permanent damage.
-Once the pressure is relieved, nerve function returns to normal.
+If a nerve is pinched for only a short time, there's often no permanent damage.
+Once the pressure is relieved, nerve function returns.
 However, if the pressure continues, chronic pain and permanent nerve damage can occur.

 The following factors may increase your risk of experiencing a pinched nerve:

-- Sex.
+- Sex assigned at birth.
 Women are more likely to develop carpal tunnel syndrome, possibly due to having smaller carpal tunnels.

 - Bone spurs.
 Trauma or a condition that causes bone thickening, such as osteoarthritis, can cause bone spurs.
 Bone spurs can stiffen the spine as well as narrow the space where your nerves travel, pinching nerves.